Making Tax Digital VAT returns – How to make sure you comply

 Don’t worry, HMRC understand that mistakes happen.
 They just expect you to take “reasonable care” over your return, and will penalise you if they consider your errors to have been careless or deliberate.

-So it’s important to know what to do when things go wrong, to avoid hefty fines.
+It’s important to know what to do when things go wrong, to avoid hefty fines.
 The main thing to remember is, so long as you act immediately to put things right, you’ll minimise any penalties you might face.